• Art magazine

 What distinguishes street graffiti is their accessibility and its ability to reach a diverse audience.
 Due to the presentation of political messages in public spaces, graffiti artists can handle traditional communication channels and in the public .
 This can have profound effects on political movements, since it enables individuals to deal with social and political issues that otherwise would be ignored or silenced.

-In addition, street graffiti have the power to tell the powerful the truth.
-It serves as a visual form of protest and enables individuals to recapture public spaces and to question the prevailing narratives .
-By resisting the authority and highlighting marginalized voices, graffiti artists can create a platform for joint expression and resistance.
+Furthermore, street graffiti has the power to speak truth to power.
+It serves as a visual form of protest, allowing individuals to reclaim public spaces and challenge dominant narratives .
+By defying authority and elevating marginalized voices, graffiti artists can create a platform for community expression and resistance.

-Road graffiti not only has the potential to influence political movements, but also to shape the cultural landscape of communities.
-It has the ability to promote a feeling of belonging and pride and to stimulate collective action.
-Due to the beautification of neglected areas and the representation of the local history, street graffiti transform spaces into dynamic canvases, which the identity and wishes of the community against mirrors n.
+Street graffiti not only has the potential to influence political movements but also to shape the cultural landscape of communities.
+It has the ability to foster a sense of belonging and pride and to encourage collective action.
+By beautifying neglected areas and depicting local history, street graffiti transforms spaces into dynamic canvases that reflect the identity and desires of the community.

 Cultural response from Street Art and their role in the design of communities